marmotlab/LNS2-RL/README.md

 CUDA_VISIBLE_DEVICES=gpu_ids python multi_eval.py
 ```
 This multi-process evaluation code will print the test results in the terminal.
+If wandb=True is set, these print results can be found in the wandb logs file.

 We provide an example task set "maps_60_10_10_0.175" in this repo.
 More task sets we evaluated in the paper and the fully trained MARL model can be download from [https://www.dropbox.com/scl/fo/bmn29rfzeb84ipgs81kqe/ADPMx_VNpDAdU_GEsNo9xnM?rlkey=i2d8gt4n1dfntt938s7asoq8a&st=bfz5revv&dl=0](https://www.dropbox.com/scl/fo/bmn29rfzeb84ipgs81kqe/ADPMx_VNpDAdU_GEsNo9xnM?rlkey=i2d8gt4n1dfntt938s7asoq8a&st=bfz5revv&dl=0)